rnag/rnag.github.io/_posts/blog/2024-08-26-why-i-made-my-instagram-private.md

 I don't really know what triggered it.
 But as I said, I remember the context of it.
 I suppose it was spurred by the choking loneliness I feel at various points throughout my life.
-The lack of friendship, the lack of companionship, the lack of love.
+Friendship I do have now, and family, and appreciate them equally.
+What remains is the lack of companionship, the lack of love.
 The lack of having a basic necessity like that, almost like I was destitute, or homeless.
 I don't want to compare myself to what people like that go through, but I don't really have any other way to describe it.